cezaraugusto/chromium-location/README.md

 <img alt="Chromium" align="right" src="https://cdn.jsdelivr.net/gh/extension-js/media@9ef31f005a0192907d9f6405838e43776aca2124/browser_logos/svg/chromium.svg" width="10.5%" />

-* By default checks only `stable`.
+- By default checks only `stable`.
-* Supports macOS / Windows / Linux
+- Supports macOS / Windows / Linux
-* CommonJS module and CLI
+- Works both as an ES module or CommonJS

+New in this version:

+- Honors environment overrides: `CHROMIUM_BINARY`, `CHROME_BINARY`
+- Optional helper to throw with a friendly install guide when nothing is found
+- After you run `npx @puppeteer/browsers install chromium` once, we auto-detect Chromium from Puppeteer's cache on all platforms (no env vars needed)

 ## Support table